Weather Attribution Science

 They also computed a weighted average of the six models demonstrated by the added green dotted lines.

-The averaged risk ratio was 1.4 and means that global warming increased the probability of such a flood by 40%.
+The averaged Risk Ratio was 1.4, which means that global warming increased the probability of such a flood by 40%.
 The intensity increase averaged out to 10%.

-Given that these charts are hard to interpret by a general audience, here is how it was presented by NOAA online to make it clearer to non-scientists.
+Given that these charts are hard to interpret by a general audience, here is how it was presented by NOAA online to make it clearer to everyone.

 On the left it shows how the risk increased from global warming since 1900 in the average number of years between such events with a 40% increased risk.